dahlia/fedify/docs/manual/collections.md

 ### Constructing liked collection URIs

 To construct a liked collection URI, you can use the `Context.getLikedUri()` method.
-This method takes the actor's handle and returns the dereferenceable URI of the liked collection of the actor.
+This method takes the actor's identifier and returns the dereferenceable URI of the liked collection of the actor.

 The following shows how to construct a liked collection URI of an actor named `"alice"`: